Irreducible triangulations of surfaces with boundary: Introduction

 \section{Introduction}

 Let $\surf$ be a surface, possibly with boundary.
-A \emph{triangulation} is a simplicial complex whose underlying space is $\surf$.
+A \emph{triangulation} is a simplicial complex whose underlying space is~$\surf$.
 Contracting an edge of the triangulation (identifying two adjacent vertices in the simplicial complex) is allowed if this results in another triangulation of the same surface.
-An \emph{irreducible} triangulation, sometimes called \emph{minimal} triangulation, is a triangulation on which no edge is contractible.
+A triangulation is \emph{irreducible} (or \emph{minimal}) if no edge is contractible.
 Every triangulation can be reduced to an irreducible triangulation by iteratively contracting some of its edges.

 Irreducible triangulations have been much studied in the context of surfaces without boundary.
-In this paper, we initiate the study of irreducible triangulations for surfaces that may have boundary.
-We prove that the number of vertices of an irreducible triangulation is linear in the genus and the number of boundary components of the surface.
+In this paper, we extend known results to the case of surfaces with boundary.
+Specifically, we prove that the number of vertices of an irreducible triangulation is linear in the genus and the number of boundary components of the surface.
 Compared to previous works, our theorem and its proof have two interesting features: the result is more general, since it applies to surfaces with boundary, and the arguments of the proof are simpler.